stevepjackson/calculator/README.md

-# Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

 This is a simple math calculator designed to compute two numbers and one operator.
 The input from the DOM is sent to the